satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 through planning, execution, and documentation (Butler, 2005).
 This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

+we can perform experiments to see what the most efficient and useful handling of this -- just like OS projects do today...

 In this article, we have proposed a re-design of the current peer review system by incorporating ideas from code review systems associated with